Comparisons13 min read

 Content Hub Enterprise ~$900/mo

-Most enterprise buyers bundle hubs into a Customer Platform package — pricing is negotiable at scale, and HubSpot's sales team will work with you on multi-year contracts.
-In my experience, you can often get 15–25% off list price if you're committing to 2+ years.
+Most enterprise buyers bundle hubs into a Customer Platform package — pricing is flexible at scale, and HubSpot's sales team will negotiate multi-year contracts with you.
+From what I've seen, you can often get 15–25% off list price if you're locking in 2+ years.

-Best for: Mid-market to enterprise organizations that want a unified platform without a massive IT lift.
-Especially strong if marketing and sales are tightly integrated in your org.
+Best for: Mid-market to enterprise organizations that want one unified platform without a painful IT rollout.
+Especially if marketing and sales work hand-in-hand in your org.

 📘 The Complete Budget System $4.99